wafia7510/fun-flicks/README.md

 ## Features

-IMPORTANT: Remember to always include a screenshot of each individual feature!
 ### Existing Features
 1. **A Series of Random Cat-Related Questions**
 - **Value:** This ensures variety in gameplay, keeping the user engaged with different questions each time they play.